CircuitData/CircuitData-Language/Products.md

 ]
 ```
 ## Processes
 The "processes" element type is an "array".
 Processes include everything which is done to one or more layers.
-An example of one via (hole) process could be:
+An example of one hole process could be:
 ```
 "processes": [
   {
-    "function": "via",
+    "function": "hole",
     "attributes": {
-      "number_of_vias": 60,
+      "number_of_holes": 60,
       "type": through,
       "plated": false,
       "size": 0.15,